newwayland/baseline-economy/notes/issues.md

     inventory or projected inventory) or just a simple mean of the prices per firm?
 The former helps weight high prices.

+12. A firm will not hire speculatively.
+Therefore if it ends up with zero inventory, demand and workers it effectively exits the economy

+13. Only a worker paid less than their reservation wage searches for another job.
+A worker put on notice does not change their behaviour.

+14. Unsatisfied demand isn't clearly specified.
+Is the shortfall from 95% of planned demand, or the shortfall from the planned demand.
+Is it availability, affordability or both?

 ## Workaround assumptions for issues

 1. Use equation 11